piriya33/CDC_Wordpress/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 Stripe has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money!
 Earnings are transferred to your bank account on a 7-day rolling basis.

 Stripe also supports the [Subscriptions extension](http://www.woothemes.com/extension/subscriptions/) and re-using cards.
 When a customer pays, they are set up in Stripe as a customer.
 If they create another order, they can check out using the same card.
 A massive timesaver for returning customers.

+= Apple Pay Support =

+WooCommerce Stripe now includes [Apple Pay](https://stripe.com/apple-pay) support, which means customers can pay using payment details associated to their Apple ID.
+Checkout is now just a thumbprint away. on both mobile and desktop.

+= Web Payments API Support =

+WooCommerce Stripe now includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
+Checkout is now just a few taps away. on mobile.

 == Installation ==